nadarvishal/malaria-detection-using-CNN/README.md

 out of 5000 cells.
 An expert technician is involved in the examination of the slide with intense visual and mental concentration.
 This is tiresome and time- consuming process.
 So using machine learning to predict whether blood cells are infected by malaria or not using a digital microscope to take the blood cell images.
+Researched CNN methodology and implemented the TensorFlow library in which three layers of Conv2D and MaxPooling2D were used to create the prediction model.

+Predicted malaria presence way faster than manual detection with better accuracy of 95 percent.